-Why Should We Care?
+I. Why Should We Care?

 But then these individuals began expressing other ideas that were harder and harder to reconcile with orthodoxy.
 Sometimes, they left the Christian faith altogether.
 I saw this process play out repeatedly and I couldn’t understand the connection.
 How do you go from saying “sexism is a sin” to saying “Christianity is just one of many paths to God”?

 I was still trying to understand how people moved from point A to point B when I read the book Race, Class, and Gender, a 500-page anthology of writings touching on topics as diverse as Marxism, feminism, critical race theory, and queer theory.
 Everything suddenly made sense.
 People were not merely adopting a few new beliefs about politics.
 They were adopting a new worldview, which was gradually eroding their Christian worldview.
 That’s why I’m concerned.
-I see more and more Christians, especially young Christians, following a similar trajectory today and I want to prevent it.
+I see more and more Christians, especially young Christians, following a similar path today and I want to prevent it.
 By showing people how to recognize the fundamental assumptions of critical theory, I hope to equip them to evaluate it carefully and biblically.

+II.
 What Is Critical Theory?